edwcarney/RandomDotOrgAPI/README.md

 # RandomDotOrgAPI
-Access the API (signed or basic) at Random.org.
-See the API features here: <a href="https://api.random.org/features"></a>
+Access the API (signed or basic) at Random.org See the API features here: https://api.random.org/features

 Use various functions from https://random.org (q.v.).